 · Shower with your back to the water to avoid water, shampoo and conditioner from getting into the pigmented areas.

-Usually, eyes are most swollen the morning after the procedure as gravity takes over during the night.
+Usually, eyes are most swollen the morning after the procedure as eyeliner causes trauma to the skin, like any tattoo.
 (Also, during the evening you may soil your pillow with residual pigment.)
 However, upon waking the morning after the procedure, and with normal activity, eyes become much less swollen within a few hours.
-It is important to keep your eyes moist at all times with the aftercare ointments.
-It is best to apply the ointment approximately 2-3 times a day for 5-7 days.
-Use a fresh Q-tip with each application of ointment.
-Do not pick at the eyeliner if you notice a little lifting of color.
-Let it fall off naturally.
-Do not wear contact lenses for at least 48 hours following the procedure, however, technically, your eye doctor should advise you as to when you may resume contact lens use.
+It is important to keep your eyes dry for the first 7 days.
+Do not pick at the eyeliner.
+Do not wear contact lenses for 2 days following the procedure, however, technically, your eye doctor should advise you as to when you may resume contact lens use.
 Do wear sunglasses when in the sun in order to protect the fresh color for the first two weeks.
 Stay out of sun, pools, hot tubs and all creams around the eye for two weeks.
 Do not use any eye makeup for one week, and then please use a fresh tube of mascara.
 If there are any other concerns or questions during the healing period, call Cindy Fleagle at (515) 321-9810.

 Eyebrows will not appear swollen, however, they will be tender for a few days.
 You may also notice that the eyebrow shape will fluctuate during the first two weeks of healing.
 The color will be much darker initially and will also soften/lighten during the first two weeks, sometimes up to 50% lighter.
 You will need to apply an aftercare ointment to your eyebrows approximately 2-3 times a day for 7 days.
 Use a fresh Q-tip with each application.
 Do not wear any makeup over your eyebrows for 5 days.
 Do not pick at the eyebrows if you notice a little lifting of color.
 Let it fall off naturally.
 Stay out of the sun, pools, hot tubs and avoid direct water pressure.
 Refrain from electrolysis for at least 2 weeks following an eyebrow procedure.
 Eyebrows are always darker immediately after the procedure.
 Within the first two weeks, the color becomes much softer and more natural as it blends with your body chemistry.